 Our finding on efficient exclusion echoes a handful of pioneering studies by Baye, Kovenock and de Vries (1993), Taylor (1995), Fullerton and McAfee (1999), and Che and Gale (2003).
 Dasgupta (1990) studies a two-stage procurement.
 Competing R&D firms independently invest for cost reduction in the first stage.
 Their cost realization determines their equilibrium bids in the second stage.
 Dasgupta (1990) finds that in this setting limiting the number of competing firms may, but does not necessarily, benefit the principal.
-None of these studies involves an fixed entry cost that an entrant has to incur.
+None of these studies involves entry cost and endogenous entry.
 Further, in our setting, an invited (potential bidder) may or may not eventually enter the subsequent contest as equilibrium entry is stochastic.